 It’s risky to take CBD oil with diazepam because up to 80% of all pharmaceutical drugs are broken down in your liver.
 Metabolism of medically prescribed drugs is by a group of enzymes called Cytochrome P450 (CYP450).
 This includes Diazepam, CBD, THC, and the entire cannabinoid entourage.

 The worst case scenario is that Diazepam will get blocked from being broken down by CBD and THC molecules.
-If is blocked from being broken down, then more of it is made abundant in your system.
-This will most likely cause you to experience either intensified side effects, and/or a wider range of side effects.
+It is blocked from being broken down, then more of it is made abundant in your system.
+This will most likely cause you to experience either intensified side effects and/or a wider range of side effects.
 In addition, you may also experience liver failure because your liver may get overwhelmed.

 The first risk you face is either intensified side effects or a wider range of Diazepam’s side effects.
 When Diazepam is blocked from being metabolized, more of it is made abundant in your system.
-The more Diazepam that lays present in your system, the more exposure you have to intensified or additional side effects.
-Again, this this is due to a process called ‘competitive inhibition’ also known as the ‘grapefruit effect‘.
+The more Diazepam that lies present in your system, the more exposure you have to intensified or additional side effects.
+Again, this is due to a process called ‘competitive inhibition’ also known as the ‘grapefruit effect‘.
 Thus, the risk of taking CBD oil and Diazepam is the high likelihood of intensified or multiplied side effects.

 The next risk you face is experiencing liver failure.
 Liver failure is described as a loss of liver function caused by a multitude of reasons.
 Some of the causes related to our topic include prescription drug use, herbal supplements, toxins, and over-taxing your liver function to name only a few.
 Liver failure occurs when liver cells are damaged and can no longer perform their function.
 The symptoms of liver failure include:

 - Jaundice (yellowing of your skin and eyeballs)

 - Malaise (general sense of feeling unwell)